rohan-deshpande/trux/docs/usage/optimism-vs-pessimism.md

 Both types of changes have their uses and drawbacks.

 Optimistic changes are incredibly handy for enhancing the user experience of your app.
-Why should you make users wait if we know that the state will be identical in the end anyway?
+Why should we make users wait when we know that the state will be identical in the end anyway?

 On the other hand, there may be times where continuing in the app would be foolish without confirmation that a change has actually been successful.